-The COVID pandemic is still with us.
+It’s 2022 and the COVID variants are still with us.
 Healthy people are dying from this dreaded virus every single day.
 For example, today, I learnt of a perfectly healthy 19-year-old who had died within 48 hours of not feeling well.
 The autopsy revealed it was COVID related.

 Later in the day, I received another call about the news of a young mum with two tiny toddlers.
 She tested positive for COVID 19, and she felt a bit unwell but was still walking around independently.
 However, her doctor decided to admit her to the hospital.
 As the young mum settled into her hospital bed, the nurse attending her asked how she felt.
 She said, “I feel a little bit unwell, but apart from that, I have no other symptoms”.
 Unfortunately, the next day she passed away.

 On hearing this sad news of these two people who suddenly died, my heart immediately went out to these dear families who are faced with one of the worst tragedies of their lives.
-The death of a loved one is hard enough to bear when you are aware that they have but a short time to live.
+My Dad passed away recently, the death of a loved one is hard enough to bear when you are aware that they have but a short time to live.
 However, no one has time to prepare emotionally for such a horrible event when it is totally out of the blue.